ADD CONDITION

 What is HEB Strawberry 30ct Cough Drops used for?

-HEB Strawberry 30ct Cough Drops are used to temporarily relieve cough associated with a cold and occasional minor irritation and sore throat.
+HEB Strawberry 30ct Cough Drops temporarily relieve cough associated with a cold and occasional minor irritation and sore throat.

 What should I do if my cough persists?